vishnu1411/Oct25DallasHack/AI_Challenges/AI01-ChatBot/01-challenge.md

-# 🏆 Challenge 04: Setting Up LLMs for a Chatbot and its Dependencies
+# 🏆 AI Challenge 01: Setting Up LLMs for a Chatbot and its Dependencies

 ## 📖 Learning Objectives
 Retrieval Augmented Generation (RAG) is a technique used to **build chat-based applications** that leverage custom data to generate more **factual, relevant** responses.
 Instead of relying solely on a model’s pre-training, RAG retrieves **grounding data** from your own data store (for example, Azure AI Search) and **augments** the prompt with that data.
 In this challenge, you’ll use **Azure AI Foundry** to orchestrate these steps.